madhuribasava/DataScienceProjects/Project10_AirlineFatalitiesProject/README.md

 3) R_charts.rmd is the code file in 'R' language.
 4) PowerBI_charts.pbix has the PowerBI visualizations.
-5) Visualizations.pdf is the pdf which has consolidated file with all the visualizations in python, R, and PowerBI.

-	and many more visualizaions are added.
+5) Visualizations.pdf is the pdf which has consolidated file with all the visualizations in python, R, and PowerBI. and many more visualizaions are added.

-	Also Project folder has 3 more files for Airline Fatalities Project.
 6) AirlineFatalities_ExecutiveSummary.doc which has the executive summary of Airline Fatalities Project.
 7) AirLineFatalities_Presentation.ppt is the power point slides file.
 8) AirLineProject.py has all the python code.